tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/gat_v2/GATv2EdgePool.md

 NOTE: This layer cannot pool node states.
 For that, use
 <a href="../gat_v2/GATv2Conv.md"><code>gat_v2.GATv2Conv</code></a>.

+The layer returned by this function can be restored from config by `tf.keras.models.load_model()` when saved as part of a Keras model using `save_format="tf"`.

 <!-- Tabular view -->
  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>